morteng/SF4/CONVENTIONS.md

 ## 8. use newest versions of all moduels and libraries
 - **Up-to-date**: Keep your modules and libraries up-to-date to ensure you're using the latest features and security patches.
 Ensure requirements.txt reflects the latest versions of all dependencies.

-## 9. About This environment
+## 9. About This Environment

-- **Virtual Environment**: You are currently running inside an activated venv with all dependencies from requirements.txt already installed.
+- **Virtual Environment**:
+  You are currently running inside an activated venv with all dependencies from requirements.txt already installed.

+- **TODO.txt**:
-- **TODO.txt**: A file to keep track of tasks, ideas, or anything that needs to be addressed later.
+  A file to keep track of tasks, ideas, or anything that needs to be addressed later.
 It's a simple text file where you can jot down notes, reminders, or to-dos.
 You can use it to capture ideas, brainstorm, or plan your work.
-It's a flexible tool that allows you to organize your thoughts and keep track of your tasks in a simple and accessible format. periodically review and compress this file if it gets too big.
+It's a flexible tool that allows you to organize your thoughts and keep track of your tasks in a simple and accessible format.
+Periodically review and compress this file if it gets too big.

+- **autocoder**:
+  You are running in a coding cycle that looks like this (plan and act accordingly):

+  **Step 1: Identify & Plan**
+  - Read your project details (TODOs, conventions, validations).
+  - Decide what to tackle and how.
+  - Potentially run any step-specific console commands (like migrations) before moving on.

+  **Step 2: Test & Debug**
+  - Run your tests to see what breaks.
+  - Fix those issues based on the test feedback.
+  - If you need extra console commands to help debug, run them here.

+  **Step 3: Refine & Summarize**
+  - Do some final polishing (refactoring, reorganizing, etc.).
+  - Summarize the current state of the code so you know exactly where you stand.

+  **Step 4: Optional Additional Checks**
+  - Perform housekeeping: extra tests, coverage checks, or final quality gates.
+  - If new issues pop up, fix them here.
+Run console commands if needed.

+  **Step 5: Final Documentation Updates**
+  - Update TODO.txt or any project docs with what you changed, how you fixed it, and why.
+  - Then either wrap up or reset to start the next cycle.